BahaaEldinHassan/Baxter-HRI/README.md

 $ rosrun baxter_tool enable_robot.py -e
 ```

-Once the robot has been enabled the user can now cd into the robot controller workspace (the [path_to_robot_controller] should be replace with the your path to the robot_controller folder)
+Once the robot has been enabled the user can now cd into the robot controller workspace (the [path_to_robot_controller] should be replace with your path to the robot_controller folder)
 ```shell
 $ cd src/[path_to_robot_controller]/robot_controller
 ```